8 Life Coach Requirements for a Successful Coaching Career

 You can gain more coaching experience by:

-• Offering coaching pro bono to a few initial clients (and being transparent about your current qualifications).
+• Offering coaching pro bono to a few initial clients (and being transparent about your current qualifications)

 [ Read: 4 Free Life Coach Certification Programs You Can Take Online ]

-If you currently work at a company and have a team to manage, you can also start incorporating coaching skills and tools into your regular one-on-one meetings with them.
 In this case, it’s important to let them know when you’re coaching versus managing and that you only coach them on themes related to their job scope.

 4. Set up a Business